Planning a Research Visit

 - Food and drink are not allowed in the Archives, however, we are surrounded by several lovely restaurants and a Tim Hortons.
 Feel free to leave for lunch or a coffee break and return to continue with your research after you've recharged.

-There are a variety of methods in which you can obtain documents from our archives.
+There are a variety of methods in which you can obtain documents from our archives:

-- Copies from the computer .50 cents per page
+- Standard = 25 cents per page

 Use of Camera